Andriamangarira

-After he died in 1775, his second son Andriambolamena succeeded him to the throne of Antsahadinta.
-Their descendants constitute the clan of Zanamangarira, « Zanak'Andriamasinavalona » of origin, and their territories extend into Ankibonimerina from Miadanimerina avaratra, Ambatomahabodo and Finaritra; to Vakinankaratra in Isoavina, Antetezambato, Tsarafaritra, Ambatoharanana, Miadanimerina atsimo, Antamika and Ankotsaka.
+After he died in 1775 CE, his second son Andriambolamena succeeded him to the throne of Antsahadinta.
+Their descendants constitute the clan of Zanamangarira, originally ranked in the royal order of « Andriamasinavalona », and their territories extend into Ankibonimerina from Miadanimerina avaratra, Ambatomahabodo and Finaritra; to Vakinankaratra in Isoavina, Antetezambato, Tsarafaritra, Ambatoharanana, Miadanimerina atsimo, Antamika and Ankotsaka.
 The whole of the territories is called Anjanamangarira.